Personal Line of Credit: Definition, Types, and Advantages

 If you don't qualify for a traditional bank loan, opening a Line of Credit can be a great option.
 Lines of credit are similar to credit cards in that you’re approved for a set credit limit.
 Once you open the line, you can withdraw whatever amount you need up to that limit, at any time.

-What is a Line of Credit?
+What is a personal Line of Credit?

-A Line of Credit is a flexible loan that you can draw from at any time, up to your limit.
+A personal Line of Credit is a flexible loan that you can draw from at any time, up to your limit.
 The amount of money available in your Line of Credit is determined by your lender and usually depends on the type of credit you choose, your credit scores, and your income.

 As long as you have an open Line of Credit and are current on your interest payments, you can access the available funds anytime.
 The great thing about having a Line of Credit is that you can use this money to pay for various needs, including emergency expenses, home or auto repairs, and medical bills.

-What types of Lines of Credit are available?
+Types of personal Lines of Credit

-Home equity lines of credit
+Home equity line of credit

 A home equity line of credit (HELOC) is a secured loan that's based on the market value of your home minus the outstanding balance of your mortgage.
 A HELOC allows for a very sizeable Line of Credit, but you also risk losing your home if you can't repay your lender.

-Unsecured lines of credit
+Unsecured line of credit

 An unsecured personal line of credit doesn’t require you to put up a valuable item, such as your home, as collateral.
 Unsecured credit lines typically have higher interest rates than secured ones, and you often need good credit to receive one.

-Non-revolving credit lines
+Non-revolving credit line

 With a non-revolving personal or business line of credit, you receive a lump sum in your credit account.
 You can then withdraw money as needed until the line of credit is empty, or you choose to open a new line.

-Revolving credit lines
+Revolving credit line

 With a revolving Line of Credit, you don't receive a lump sum upfront.
 Instead, you’re approved for a predetermined credit limit.
 You can then withdraw any amount from your credit line up to that limit.
 As long as you repay what you draw, plus interest, your credit line stays open and revolving for you to use whenever you need it.